enrell/animesubs/README.md

 Advanced anime subtitle translation library with AI integration for batch processing video files.

+> Please, if you find any issues, open an issue or contact me at enrellsa10@proton.me

 ## Features

 - **Batch Processing**: Translate entire directories of video files automatically